P3Senpai/Slovakia2019/README.md

 This version of the software introduces the "OnBot Java" Development Tool.
 Similar to the FTC Blocks Development Tool, the FTC OnBot Java Development Tool allows a user to create, edit and build op modes dynamically using only a Javascript-enabled web browser.

-The OnBot Java Development Tool is an integrated development environment (IDE) that is served up by the Robot Controller.
+The OnBot Java Development Tool is an integrated development environment (IDE) that is served up by the org.firstinspires.ftc.teamcode.Robot Controller.
 Op modes are created and edited using a Javascript-enabled browser (Google Chromse is recommended).
-Op modes are saved on the Robot Controller Android device directly.
+Op modes are saved on the org.firstinspires.ftc.teamcode.Robot Controller Android device directly.

 The OnBot Java Development Tool provides a Java programming environment that does NOT need Android Studio.